-15. A Capital grant of £85 million was allocated to the South East LEP in 2020/21 to deliver "shovel ready" infrastructure projects, as agreed between the partnership and Government.
-Of this amount, £42.5 million was received in 2020/21, with the remaining £42.5 million due to be received in 2021/22.
-The total 2020/21 allocation of £42.5 million was transferred to upper tier Local Authorities, to invest in projects approved by the partnership's Accountability Board.
+12. A Capital grant of £85 million was allocated to the South East LEP in 2020/21 to deliver "shovel ready" infrastructure projects, as agreed between the partnership and Government.
+Of this amount, the final £42.5 million was received in 2021/22.
+The total 2021/22 allocation of £42.5 million was transferred to upper tier Local Authorities, to invest in projects approved by the partnership's Accountability Board.